 ISP 270

-Testing Center for Faculty Assigning Exams
+Usage of Testing Center for Faculty Assigning Proctored Exams

 PURPOSE

-Allows faculty and students to use Testing Centers on campus for the purpose of taking exams.
+Establishes the standard for faculty to assign exams for students using any Testing Centers at Clackamas Community College (CCC).

 SUMMARY

-The Testing Centers on the Oregon City, Harmony, and Wilsonville Campuses can be used by students to complete a number of different exams when the department cannot otherwise arrange for the student to complete the exam.
-The Testing Centers can also provide exam settings that allow students to properly utilize accommodations provided by the Disability Resource Center.
+Faculty can refer individual students to any of the CCC Testing Centers to complete an exam if the student needs an alternate arrangement due to missing the exam, needing an accommodation, or the department cannot otherwise arrange for the student to complete the exam.
+Due to space and staffing limitations, the Testing Centers may not be able to accommodate groups of students completing exams at the same time.

 STANDARD

-Instructors planning to use a Testing Center must provide all required information to the Testing Center before students can take the exam (see ISP270P for required information).
+In order to maintain the integrity of the exam process, faculty planning to use a Testing Center must provide all required information to the Testing Center before students can take the exam (see ISP270P for required information).

 The Testing Centers cannot accommodate exams that require specialized equipment or computer software.

-Due to space limitations, the Testing Centers may not be able to accommodate groups of students completing exams at the same time.
-Whenever possible, contact the Testing Center at least one week in advance if you are considering sending groups of students to the Testing Center to complete an exam.
+Whenever possible, faculty should contact the Testing Center at least one week in advance if they are considering sending groups of students to the Testing Center to complete an exam.

 REVIEW HISTORY